 4. Catania Fish Market

 Nestled just a stone’s throw away from the picturesque Piazza del Duomo awaits the Catania Fish Market.
-This is a bustling spectacle where locals of all ages passionately sell their fresh catch (open daily till 2 PM).
-It’s an impressive and somewhat chaotic scene that really shows the city’s essence.
+This is a spectacle where locals of all ages passionately sell their fresh catch (open daily till 2 PM).
+We visited around 10 AM to watch the somewhat chaotic scene that really captures the city’s essence.

 We recommend having breakfast before heading to the market, as the smells are sometimes quite pungent.
 Besides fish, you’ll also find plenty of cheeses, fruits, and other delicious treats that you can get for lunch.